Kabiirk/TLS-SSL_handshake/README.md

-# README for "Security Analysis of TLS/SSL Handshake and Application Data Protocol"
+# Implementation & Security Analysis of TLS/SSL Handshake and Application Data Protocol

 ## Project Overview
 This project, conducted as part of **ECE 628 – Computer Security** at the University of Waterloo.
 It implements RSA & Ephemeral DHE handshakes between Client & Server from scratch for TLS/SSL protocol (TLS 1.2).